LogicJake/leetcode_book/book/greedy/candy/question.md

 ### 链接
 https://leetcode.com/problems/candy/description/
 ### 问题描述

-There are *N* children standing in a line.
+There are **N** children standing in a line.
 Each child is assigned a rating value.

 You are giving candies to these children subjected to the following requirements:

 	- Each child must have at least one candy.
 	- Children with a higher rating get more candies than their neighbors.

 What is the minimum candies you must give?

+**Example 1:**

+**Example 2:**